voidabhi/PizzaDeliveryApp/README.md

 `Place customized pizza order with bevarages and add-ons`

-`Receive notifications of discounts and deals`
+`Notifier- Receive notifications of discounts and deals`

 Technologies Used